hyazinthh/nvidia-texture-view-bug/README.md

-This repository demonstrates a potential driver bug with NVIDIA Blackwell GPUs on Windows 11.
+This repository demonstrates a potential OpenGL driver bug with NVIDIA Blackwell GPUs on Windows 11.
 Using a texture view of a 2D depth-stencil texture array as a framebuffer attachment leads to a crash.
 The event viewer shows the following error:

 > Unable to recover from a kernel exception.
 The application must close.
 >